VergilPrime/AngelGates-Deprecated-/README.md

 ##Commands##

 Here are the commands that manipulate how AngelGates operates.
+You can use either `/ag` or `/angelgates`, tho we will use `/ag` here for brevity.

 _You can prefix names with `t:` or `g:` to use Towny towns and permission groups respectively._

 `/ag help [command]` - View help in-game.
+The command is optional.

 `/ag reload` - Reload AngelGates from disk.
 Requires `angelgates.admin.reload` permission.

 `/ag info [name]` - Find out info about yourself, or about a given name if provided.
+The name is optional.

 `/ag netinfo <network>` - Find out info about a given network.